 I think the LLM people are not pricing in the predictable consequences of ever more RLVR and/or the predictable consequences of ever more “real” open-ended continual learning, should the latter ever be solved (which I don’t think it will be, but never mind that).

-In other words, lots of LLM-focused people say “LLMs will eventually be able to do the things that human society did over the last 5000 years: open-endedly and autonomously build new knowledge and ideas on top of new knowledge and ideas, in an endless tower, with no need for human ground truth anywhere in that process.
+In other words, lots of LLM-focused people say “LLMs will eventually be able to do the things that humanity did over the last 5000 years: open-endedly and autonomously build new knowledge and ideas on top of new knowledge and ideas, in an endless tower, with no need for human-provided ground truth anywhere in that process.
 And how exactly will the future LLMs do that?
-Uhh, I don’t know, people are working on it, they’ll probably figure something out.”
+Uhh, I don’t know, people are working on it, I guess they’ll probably figure something out.”

 …And bam, that blank spot in the map is where the pea gets hidden under the thimble.